 Of important note, Cambridge is also a city of artists.
 Cambridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cambridge’s character.

-Not only is Cambridge a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good choice for other relocating single professionals.
-Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.
+Not only is Cambridge a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
+That’s because Cambridge is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Cambridge a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

 Do you like to read, write and learn?
 If you move to Cambridge, you'll likely find that many of your neighbors like to as well.
 Cambridge is one of the more educated communities in America, with a full 79.04% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.